 The Gold Standard of Luxury Fabrics: Vicuna Wool

-Origin to Vicuna Wool:
+Origin of Vicuna Wool:

 Ekka -Security first recognized the value of this animal and its rare wool.
-In human communities, Vikuna Wool was completely reserved for royalty, woven to theft for emperors and nobility.
+In human communities, Vikuna Wool was completely reserved for royalty, woven to theft for the emperors and nobility.
 To catch and cut wild animals was performed through a common and formal method, known as a "knife", where the flocks were surrounded, shrinking and unhealthy.

 However, this harmony was broken during the Spanish colonization in the 1500s when Vikunas was aggressively hunted for their wool.
 In the mid -1900s, the population had gone down to less than 6,000 animals, close to extinction.